 Racing Against the Odds: The Story of Wendell Scott, Stock Car Racing’s African-American Champion by Carole Boston Weatherford, illustrated by Erik Velasquez

 Wendell Scott, image from Wendell Scott Foundation

 Ironically, it was running moonshine that made Wendell Scott’s driving prowess well known.
 Able to outrun every deputy in the county, the police offered up his name to a race promoter looking for a black driver.
 Scott had a garage and a car that he rebuilt for speed.
 He was hooked on racing after his first attempt.
-The races were not always fair; his first NASCAR win was disputed by the judges who claimed he placed third, and only announced their correction hours after the race was over.
-A movie, Greased Lightening, was made about his life, his love of racing, and his achievement as the most successful African-American race car driver.
-In 1999, he was inducted i to the International Motorsports Hall of Fame. [picture book, ages 4 and up]
+The races were not always fair; his first NASCAR win was disputed by the judges who claimed he placed third and only announced their correction hours after the race was over.
+A movie, Greased Lightning, was made about his life, his love of racing, and his achievement as the most successful African-American race car driver.
+In 1999, he was inducted into the International Motorsports Hall of Fame. [picture book, ages 4 and up]

 To examine any book more closely at Amazon, please click on image of book.

 As an Amazon Associate, I earn from qualifying purchases.